-4.3.1.
+- 4.3.1.
 All vehicles will be operated within existing speed limits on established installation roadways.
 This Instruction includes additional or unique requirements.
-During off-base operation, all Government Owned Vehicles (GOVs) will be operated within legal speed limit established for the type of vehicle being operated, or the posted speed limit, whichever is more stringent.

-4.3.2.
-All personnel in a moving motor vehicle on the installation or in a moving GOV off base will use occupant protective devices (restraints, air bags, child safety seats, etc.) required by 49 Code of Federal Regulation, Part 571, Federal Motor Vehicle Safety Standards.

-4.3.3.
-Basic Laws.

-4.3.3.1.
-All POV or other conveyance drivers will possess a current and valid operator's license when operating a motor vehicle.
-Upon a Security Force's or other authorized person's request drivers will produce their license.

-4.3.3.2.
-Unlawfully using a driver license is prohibited.

-4.3.3.3.
-It is unlawful to operate a vehicle without a valid vehicle permit or state registration.

-4.3.3.4.
-It is unlawful to operate a vehicle without proof of required vehicle insurance.

-4.3.3.5.
-It is unlawful to operate a motorcycle, motorized scooter, motorized moped, or motorized bicycle without the appropriate motorcycle endorsement referenced in paragraph 4.2.3 of this Instruction.

-4.3.4.
-Speed Limitations.

-4.3.4.1.
-Speed limits on base generally mirror the CVC.

-4.3.4.2.
-The speed limit on the installation is 35 miles per hour (mph) unless otherwise posted, or as stated herein.

-4.3.4.3.
-The designated speed limits are:

-4.3.4.3.1.
-Housing areas, 25 mph.

-4.3.4.3.2.
-Roadways within the Dormitory (1300) area, 25 mph.
-Note: Dormitory areas are considered "Housing Areas" as applicable in Table 5.2.

-4.3.4.3.3.
-Parking areas, 10 mph, unless stipulated otherwise.

-4.3.4.3.4.
-Troop formation or other pedestrian congested areas, 10 mph.
+During off-base operation, all Government Owned Vehicles (GOVs) will be operated within legal speed limit established for the type of vehicle being operated, or the posted speed limit, whichever is more stringent. - 4.3.2.
+All personnel in a moving motor vehicle on the installation or in a moving GOV off base will use occupant protective devices (restraints, air bags, child safety seats, etc.) required by 49 Code of Federal Regulation, Part 571, Federal Motor Vehicle Safety Standards. - 4.3.3.
+Basic Laws. - 4.3.3.1.
+Unlawfully using a driver license is prohibited. - 4.3.3.2.
+It is unlawful to operate a vehicle without a valid vehicle permit or state registration. - 4.3.3.3.
+It is unlawful to operate a vehicle without proof of required vehicle insurance. - 4.3.3.4.
+It is unlawful to operate a motorcycle, motorized scooter, motorized moped, or motorized bicycle without the appropriate motorcycle endorsement referenced in paragraph 4.2.3 of this Instruction. - 4.3.4.
+Speed Limitations. - 4.3.4.1.
+Speed limits on base generally mirror the CVC. - 4.3.4.2.
+The speed limit on the installation is 35 miles per hour (mph) unless otherwise posted, or as stated herein. - 4.3.4.3.
+The designated speed limits are: - 4.3.4.3.1.
+Housing areas, 25 mph unless otherwise posted. - 4.3.4.3.2.
+Roadway adjacent to the 532nd and 533rd Training Squadrons areas are 25 mph.
+Note: Dormitory areas are considered Housing Areas as applicable in Table 5.2. - 4.3.4.3.3.
+Parking lots, 10 mph, unless otherwise posted. - 4.3.4.3.4.
+Troop formation or other pedestrian congested areas, 10 mph. - 4.3.4.3.5.
+Unimproved/unpaved roads, 25 mph, unless otherwise posted or conditions require slower speeds.

-4.3.4.3.5.
-Approaching any installation entry control point, 10 mph.
+4.3.4.3.6.
+Approaching any installation entry control point and exiting installation gates, 10 mph.
 Note: All inbound drivers must come to a complete stop at the gate unless otherwise directed by the entry controller.

-- 4.3.5.
-Moving Violations. - 4.3.5.1.
-Vehicle operators:
+4.3.5.
+Moving Violations.